 Folliculitis, furuncles, carbuncles and abscesses are all discussed here.

-However, when the infection spreads and involves the tissue around the hair follicle as well, this is called a furuncle.
+If a skin infection affects a group of hair follicles, this is called a folliculitis.
+However, when the infection spreads and involves the tissue around the hair follicle as well, physicians call this a furuncle.
 In males the back of the neck is an area where furuncles like to occur and if several of them connect subcutaneously, this is called a carbuncle.

-Occasionally, when these other conditions are not treated adequately, a skin abscess might form, where some of the subcutaneous tissue has melted away and formed a pus pocket.
+Occasionally, when these other conditions are not treated adequately, a skin abscess might form.
+This occurs particularly when some of the subcutaneous tissue melted away and formed a pus pocket.
 Diabetes predisposes to carbuncles.
 They tend to develop slower (several days) and they dissolve very slowly (often weeks) leaving behind a lot of scarring with defects (dimples) in the skin.

-Folliculitis, furuncles and carbuncles are commonly due to Staphylococcus aureus, a bacterium, which grows on agar plates in the laboratory as golden yellow spots.
+Folliculitis, furuncles and carbuncles are commonly due to Staphylococcus aureus.
+This is a bacterium, which grows on agar plates in the laboratory as golden yellow spots.
 It is from this appearance in culture that this bacterium got its name “aureus” (=golden).

 There is a limited time of 4 to 6 hours that the physician has to clean up and close such a wound.
 If this time frame is surpassed or if inadvertently pathological bacteria are left behind, an abscess will form.
 This is an accumulation of pus under pressure.
-The danger , if this is left alone, is that the bacteria will spread via the lymphatic and blood vessels into the general circulation and into other vital organs.
-Staphylococcal sepsis, pneumonia, arthritis,osteomyelitis as well as endocarditis can subsequently develop.
+The danger is that the bacteria spread via the lymphatic and blood vessels into the general circulation and into other vital organs.
+Staphylococcal sepsis, pneumonia, septic arthritis, osteomyelitis as well as endocarditis can subsequently develop.
 All of these conditions can be life threatening.
 Prompt recognition, accurate diagnosis and swift treatment (see below) will save many lives.

 Signs and symptoms